kardassuayb/searching_images_app/README.md

+A simple react.JS example of how we can use concepts like eventHandler, useState hook, HTTP Request, Async:Await function, child to parent dialog.
+Sorry for the simple style but that's not the point

 In this project;

 In order to visually display the call texts I received from the user via input on the screen;